LMCNN/simple_psvr_encoder/README.md

 python psvr_encode.py -i D:\test.mp4
 ```

 then an encoded file(test_psvr_180_sbs.mp4) is generated in the same folder of the input file.
-The postfix of the output file is determined by the input arguments.
+The suffix of the output file is determined by the input arguments.
 Default arguments are: psvr, 180, sbs, and libx264.

 #### Encode files in the same folder